davekinkead/thesis/paper.coffee.md

 ---
-title: What does student performance tell us about school effectiveness?
+title: What do student results tell us about school performance?
 author: Dave Kinkead
 email: d.kinkead@uq.edu.au
 status: terse public draft
 ---

-# What does student performance tell us about school effectiveness?
+# What do student results tell us about school performance?

->  This is an argument for epistemic scepticism about school performance measurement.
-Measuring school performance is important for many of us but because we can only use student performance as a proxy for school performance, we should be careful about what we infer from one to the other.

->  School choice is a reality in many education systems.
-I demonstrate that whenever school selectivity or student choice is involved, our inferences from student performance to school performance are severely limited.
+> It seems likely that most people believe schooling somehow affects student ability.
+After all, we as a society invest significant amounts of time and money in various endeavours like NAPLAN **INSERT OTHERS** trying to measure exactly this.
+Yet these endeavours face an epistemic challenge.
+Because we can't measure the causal impact of schools directly, we can't know this causal impact with certainty.
+Instead, we _infer_ the causal impact of schools on student ability by way of proxy measures such as student results.
+If student results improve, then we can _infer_ that some aspect of schooling _caused_ this.
+Perhaps.

+> How warranted is this inference from student results to school performance?
+With the aid of computer simulation, I investigate the robustness of this inference mechanism in a variety of common scenarios.
+Simulation allows us to stipulate causal mechanisms that cannot be observed in the real word and measure how well our empiric inferences map actual causes.
+I show that when selectivity, either by student or school, is present, the inference mechanism from student results to school performance is very poor.
+And if our causal inferences fail when causes are known, they must also fail when causes are not known.

-> Written in [Literate Coffeescript](http://Coffeescript.org/), this paper is simultaneously a philosophical argument and a computer simulation that demonstrates the argument.
-You can both read the paper in raw form and execute the simulation that it discusses.
-Installation and dependency requirements are explained in the appendix.
+> Written in [Literate Coffeescript](http://Coffeescript.org/), this paper is an argument for epistemic scepticism about school performance measurement.
+Simultaneously a philosophical argument and a computer simulation that demonstrates the argument, it is best viewed in HTML as this offers the reader the chance to interact with simulation and visualisations.
+A static version suitable for PDF or print is currently under development.

->  A terse public draft of a work-in-progress, comments and feedback are welcome directly in [the source](https://github.com/davekinkead/school-performance) or via email.
-Specifically, I am interested in argument structure and whether the claims are understandable and entailed by the argument.
-It will most likely be heavily rewritten so please don't bother with spelling & grammar comments just yet.

 ## General Comments/feedback